-In my previous blog, I talked all about why using videos in your organization is important.
+In our previous blog, we talked about why using videos in your organization is important.
 We mentioned one of the possible internal uses of video: employee onboarding.

 We often see this go wrong.